Many people wonder whether bleached or unbleached coffee filters are better.

 Bleached vs. Unbleached Coffee Filters: Which Is the Best?

-The white filters go through a bleaching process to remove the brown color from the paper, creating chemical waste.
+The white filters undergo an additional whitening step to remove the brown color from the paper.

 What are bleached coffee filters?

-Bleaching the filters doesn’t make them more sanitary or safe to use, and most manufacturers do this to make the filters look nicer so they sell.
+Bleaching the filters doesn't make them more sanitary or safe to use; most manufacturers do this to make the filters look nicer, thereby increasing sales.

 There are two different ways for manufacturers to create bleached filters.
 They can either use chlorine or oxygen bleaching.

-While chlorine bleaching creates waste that harms our environment, oxygen bleaching is a bit safer.
+While chlorine bleaching generates waste that harms the environment, oxygen bleaching is a safer alternative.

 Benefits of bleached coffee filters